foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/iotdk.rst

 1. FWU switch (This switch is used for Firmware Updates) Ensure that this switch is set to “off” as depicted on the left (default position).
-    The “off” setting ensures that the EM9D Core starts executing the Uboot bootloader stored in the embedded FLASH.
-Setting this switch in the “on” position is only required if the Uboot bootloader residing in the embedded FLASH needs to be updated.
+    The “off” setting ensures that the EM9D Core starts executing the U-Boot bootloader stored in the embedded FLASH.
+Setting this switch in the “on” position is only required if the U-Boot bootloader residing in the embedded FLASH needs to be updated.

-2. Clk32_S switch (This switch is used to select the 32.768 KHz clock source) Ensure that this switch is set to “off” as depicted on the left (default position) The “off” setting selects the onboard 32.768 KHz Oscillator.
+2. Clk32_S switch (This switch is used to select the 32.768 KHz clock source) Ensure that this switch is set to “off” as depicted on the left (default position) The “off” setting selects the on-board 32.768 KHz Oscillator.
 The “on” setting selects the 32.768 KHz Crystal (and corresponding Xtal I/O Pads).

 3. BSM switch (This switch controls manual or automatic booting of the ARC IoTDK)